Silversinc/docs/content/repositories/releasing-projects-on-github/about-releases.md

 ---
 ## About releases

-{% ifversion fpt or ghec or ghes > 3.3 or ghae-issue-4974 %}
+{% if version fpt or ghec or ghes > 3.3 or ghae-issue-4974 %}
 ![An overview of releases](/assets/images/help/releases/refreshed-releases-overview-with-contributors.png)
 {% elsif ghae-issue-4972 %}
 ![An overview of releases](/assets/images/help/releases/releases-overview-with-contributors.png)